Sohrab Modi: Biography

-Death and later life
+Later life

 Even after he stopped making films, Sohrab Modi never actually gave up the idea of making one.
-Even as late as 1982 (when he was 85 years old) and was hardly able to move around, he had the muhurat of 'Guru-dakshina'.
-As per his wife, people took advantage of his weakness for making a film and they lost a lot of money by way of advance payments etc., since two days after the 'muhurat', Sohrab Modi fell sick and then never recovered.
-His wife also said in a 1986 interview that Sohrab Modi was obsessed with filmmaking and, in fact, had no other interests.
+Even as late as 1982 (when he was 85 years old) and was hardly able to move around, he had the muhurat of Guru-dakshina.
+As per his wife, people took advantage of his weakness for making a film and they lost a lot of money by way of advance payments, since two days after the 'muhurat', Sohrab fell sick and then never recovered.
+His wife also said in a 1986 interview that Sohrab was obsessed with filmmaking and, in fact, had no other interests.

 Sohrab Modi received the Dadasaheb Phalke Award in 1980.
 He was the tenth recipient of the award.
-He suffered from cancer of the bone marrow and succumbed to the disease on 28 January 1984 at the age of 86.
+He suffered from cancer of the bone marrow and succumbed to the disease on 28 January 1984, at the age of 86.